 Important:

-• Sections like booking and sessions are usually tied to a specific child.
+Sections like bookings and sessions are usually tied to a specific child.

 In Payments, you can see: